acgimael/2048/README.md

 ## Playing

-Press any of the arrow keys **twice** to make a move.
-This was the way I found not to have the move triggered multiple times.
+Press any of the arrow keys to make a move.

 Press 'q' to quit.
 Press 'n' to start a new game.